Choosing a course

-In choosing your course, read the course page carefully to make sure that you know the structure and content of the course and that you meet the entry requirements, as admissions to the University of Oxford are very competitive.
+When you choose your course, read the course page carefully to make sure that you know the structure and content of the course and that you meet the entry requirements, as admissions to the University of Oxford are very competitive.

-The course pages will show whether your preferred course is currently accepting applications for 2016-17 entry.
+The course pages will also show whether your preferred course is currently accepting applications.

-Make sure that you select the correct course in your application as you will not be able to change this after you start to complete the form or after you apply.
+Make sure that you choose the correct course in your application as you will not be able to change this after you start your form or after you apply.
 To choose a different course, you need to start a new application - for instructions, see our Technical Help.

-You can only start taught courses in term indicated in the form.
+You can only start taught courses in the term indicated in the form.

 Studying at more than one institution

-You cannot undertake full-time study at Oxford whilst you are registered on another course at Oxford or at another institution, either UK or worldwide.
+You cannot study full-time at Oxford whilst you are registered on another course at Oxford or at another institution, either UK or worldwide.

-If you want to undertake part-time study at Oxford while registered at another institution (or on another course at Oxford), please give details of the other course in the application form where requested.
-You should indicate whether the other course is full- or part-time and explain how you expect to be able to pursue both courses at once
+If you want to study part-time at Oxford while registered at another institution (or on another course at Oxford), please give details of the other course in your application where requested.
+You should say whether the other course is full- or part-time and explain how you expect to be able to study both courses at once.

 Choosing a college

-You can check which colleges are available for your course on your course page, as not all colleges accept students all every course.
+You can check which colleges are available for your course on your course page, as not all colleges accept students for every course.

 You will not be able to change your college preference after you apply, or indicate a preference if you chose not to.

-Whether or not you state a college preference will not affect how your department assesses your application or, ultimately, whether or not it decides to make you an offer.
-If you are offered a place by a department, you will be guaranteed a place at a college, although this may not necessarily be your preferred college.
+For all matriculated courses (see ‘Non-matriculated courses’ below), if you are offered a place by the academic department then you are guaranteed a college place, although this may not be your preferred college.
 If your preferred college does not accept you, you cannot give any further college preferences.